georgewfsantos/chatApp/backend/README.md

 - Once you're inside the backend directory in your terminal, run `yarn` or `npm install`, according to the package manager you're using.
 This command will install all the necessary dependencies to run the project.

 - Finally, run `yarn dev:server` or `npm run dev:server` to run the server.
-This server is used to communicate with the web interface, so when using the web interface, this has to running simultaneously.
+This server is used to communicate with the web interface, so when using the web interface, this has to be running simultaneously.